Leoyeh1987/pneumatic-tool-v1-18/README.md

-# GARMIN PDO Pneumatic Tool
+# Pneumatic Tool

-Static HTML version of the GARMIN PDO pneumatic circuit drawing tool.
+Static HTML version of the  pneumatic circuit drawing tool.

 Open `index.html` directly or publish this repository with GitHub Pages.